awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

  When you create a DB instance, the master user system account that you create is assigned to the `rds_superuser` role\.
 The `rds_superuser` role is a predefined Amazon RDS role similar to the PostgreSQL superuser role \(customarily named postgres in local instances\), but with some restrictions\.
 As with the PostgreSQL superuser role, the `rds_superuser` role has the most privileges on your DB instance and you should not assign this role to users unless they need the most access to the DB instance\.

+The `rds_superuser` role can do the following:
++ Add extensions that are available for use with Amazon RDS\.
+For more information, see [Supported PostgreSQL Features](PostgreSQL.Concepts.md#PostgreSQL.Concepts.General.FeatureSupport) and the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/sql-createextension.html)\.
++ Manage tablespaces, including creating and deleting them\.
+For more information, see this section in the [PostgreSQL documentation\.](http://www.postgresql.org/docs/9.4/static/manage-ag-tablespaces.html)
++ View all users not assigned the `rds_superuser` role using the `pg_stat_activity` command and kill their connections using the `pg_terminate_backend` and `pg_cancel_backend` commands\.
++ Grant and revoke the rds\_replication role onto all roles that are not the `rds_superuser` role\.
+For more information, see this section in the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/sql-grant.html)\.

 The following example shows how to create a user and then grant the user the `rds_superuser` role\.
 User\-defined roles, such as `rds_superuser`, have to be granted\.

 ```